Antarctica: Climate

-Antarctica is a polar desert with little precipitation; the continent receives an average equivalent to about 150 mm of water per year, mostly in the form of snow.
-The interior is drier and receives less than 50 mm per year, whereas the coastal regions typically receive more than 200 mm.
+Antarctica is a polar desert with little precipitation.
+The continent receives an average equivalent to about 150 mm of water per year, mostly in the form of snow.
+The interior is drier and receives less than 50 mm per year.
+The coastal regions typically receive more than 200 mm.
 In a few blue-ice areas, the wind and sublimation remove more snow than is accumulated by precipitation.
 In the dry valleys, the same effect occurs over a rock base, leading to a barren and desiccated landscape.

 Regional differences

 East Antarctica is colder than its western counterpart because of its higher elevation.
 Weather fronts rarely penetrate far into the continent, leaving the centre cold and dry, with moderate wind speeds.
 Heavy snowfalls are common on the coastal portion of Antarctica, where snowfalls of up to 1.22 m in 48 hours have been recorded.
 At the continent's edge, strong katabatic winds off the polar plateau often blow at storm force.
-During the summer, more solar radiation reaches the surface at the South Pole than at the equator because of the 24 hours of sunlight received there each day.
+During the summer, more solar radiation reaches the surface at the South Pole than at the equator, because of the 24 hours of sunlight received there each day.